gradle/gradle/design-docs/conflict-resolution-spec.md

 - as above but starting from some version: groovy -> groovy, groovy-ant, groovy-xml only starting from 2.0
 - a set of modules replaced by a single module (hypothetical)

+DSL mock up:

+    dependencies {
+        components {
+            module('org.springframework:spring') { ComponentMetaData details ->
+                details.replacedBy 'org.springframework:spring-core'
+                details.replacedBy 'org.springframework:spring-aop'
+            }
+        }
+    }

+This states that 'org.springframework:spring' was replaced by both 'org.springframework:spring-core' and 'org.springframework:spring-aop' at some point.
+This implies:

+- Every version of 'org.springframework:spring' and every version of 'org.springframework:spring-core' conflict with each other.
+- Every version of 'org.springframework:spring' and every version of 'org.springframework:spring-aop' conflict with each other.
+- Every version of 'org.springframework:spring-core' is newer than every version of 'org.springframework:spring'.
+- Every version of 'org.springframework:spring-aop' is newer than every version of 'org.springframework:spring'.
+- When replacing a version of 'org.springframework:spring' due to a conflict, include both 'org.springframework:spring-core' and 'org.springframework:spring-aop' in the result.

 ### Implementation plan:

 - DependencyGraphBuilder receives Spec<ModuleIdentifier> information for deciding whether given modules are in conflict and for deciding who replaces them.